KhalHuntsman/flask-full-crud-api-lab/README.md

 # Events API Lab

 ## Overview
-This lab introduces RESTful write operations using Flask.
+This lab expands on RESTful write operations using Flask by introducing input validation, reusable lookup logic, and consistent error handling.
-The focus is on handling POST, PATCH, and DELETE requests, modifying in-memory data, and returning appropriate HTTP status codes based on the result of each operation.
+The focus is on building reliable POST, PATCH, and DELETE endpoints while maintaining clean, testable code.

 ---